hermes7308/hermes7308.github.io/_pages/about.md

 * **Cooperation**
     * CI (Continuous integration), coding convention, code review ways, and meeting

-It would be a great opportunity to contribute to a digital platform team and develop new technologies.
+It would be a great opportunity to contribute to your team and develop new technologies.
 Furthermore, it would be a great chance to advance skills in web mechanics, database technologies, programming, new solutions, and cooperation.

 I look forward to meeting you to discuss my suitability further.
 I can be reached at 310-713-3594 or by email at hermes7308@gmail.com.
 Thank you for your time and consideration.